 This analysis can be accomplished in a number of ways, through machine learning models or by inputting rules for a computer to follow when analyzing text.
 Alone, however, these methods don’t work so well.

-Machine learning models are great at recognizing entities and overall sentiment for a document, but they struggle to extract themes and topics; what’s more, they’re less-than-adept at referring sentiment back to individual entities or themes.
+Machine learning models are great at recognizing entities and overall sentiment for a document, but they struggle to extract themes and topics, and they’re not very good at matching sentiment to individual entities or themes.

 Alternatively, you can teach your system to identify the basic rules and patterns of language.
 In many languages, a proper noun followed by the word “street” probably denotes a street name.
 Similarly, a number followed by a proper noun followed by the word “street” is probably a street address.
 And people’s names usually follow generalized two- or three-word formulas of proper nouns and nouns.